neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 ---
 author: "Neil Chaudhuri"
-title: "Secure Online Voting is the Future"
+title: "Secure Online Voting is Possible.
+This is How"
 date: 2020-10-09T13:31:40-04:00
-description: "It really is possible to achieve secure online voting.
-Here's how."
+description: "If we overcome past mistakes and bad faith, we can absolutely achieve secure online voting."
 banner: "img/banners/vote.png"
 tags:
 - JAMStack